TallKite/linnstrument-firmware/README.md

 Condensing can be combined with column offsets.
 First the scale is condensed, then columns are omitted.
 Setting the column offset to 2 omits every other column, setting it to 3 omits 2 out of 3 columns, etc.

 There's a school of thought that says there's only 12 notes, it's not that hard to learn your way around, and removing 5 of the 12 notes doesn't make the scale all that much more compact.
 So is it really worth condensing if it causes bending issues?
 Perhaps not if one plays only in 12edo.
 But if playing microtonally, condensing a large edo to a smaller scale can be very useful.
 For example, you can condense a 31edo chain-of-5ths scale of 12 notes to get quarter-comma meantone, the dominant tuning in Western music for 200 years.
+Or condense 53edo to the 22 shrutis of Indian music, or to a subset of that.
 But even in 12edo, condensing has its uses.
 For example, you can create a vertical Wicki-Hayden layout.
 (Playing vertically means rotating the LinnStrument 90 degrees.)
 The range is huge, almost 8 octaves on a LinnStrument 128!
-See below.
-Furthermore, if the bend slope is set to 1, all the non-scale notes can be easily bent to, so in a sense nothing is lost.
+See below for details.

 CHANNEL PRESSURE FIX

 The LinnStrument normally resets pressure data at note on/off, and only sends pressure data for the most recent pad held.
-For non-MPE synths (or any synth played in "One Chan" or "ChPerRow" mode), releasing a note causes an abrupt jump in z-values from 0 to the value of whatever prior pad is held.
-Y-values behave similarly.
-MicroLinn includes a fix by KVR forum member teknico that solves the problem.
+For non-MPE synths (or any synth played in "One Chan" or "ChPerRow" mode), releasing a note causes an abrupt jump in Z-values from 0 to the value of whatever prior pad is held.
+MicroLinn includes a fix by KVR forum member teknico that solves the problem via a "soft takeover" as opposed to the current "hard takeover".
+Y-values (timbre) behave similarly, and can optionally be fixed similarly.
 Accessed through the microLinn menu.
+"Z" affects only Z-values, "Y&Z" affects Y-values too.

-*Details: The output of both Y (timbre) and Z (loudness) when not using Polyphonic Aftertouch is thus changed:*
+*Details: The output of Z (loudness) and optionally Y (timbre) when not using Polyphonic Aftertouch is thus changed:*
 * *Zero-value messages before note-on and note-off are only sent for the first simultaneous note on the same channel*
 * *Only the maximum value of all simultaneous notes on the same channel is sent* *This allows smoother playing in One Channel and Channel Per Row modes and better compatibility with non-MPE synths, while not impacting Channel per Note (MPE) mode (except in the rare case of more that one note on the same channel).
 See https://www.kvraudio.com/forum/viewtopic.php?t=591770*